Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Roman Reigns Movies and TV Shows

 Reigns never worked as a regular movie star but he did feature in some movies in short roles.
 He never worked in the lead role of any movies.
 He also gave voiceover in some animated movies.
 He did appear in some TV Shows too.
-Here is the list of movies that he featured in on either physically or only did voiceover;
+We can expect him to work in more movies and TV shows in the near future.

 Roman Reigns Wife

 Reigns first met Galina Becker in 2007 and their first baby was born on December, 2008.
 In 2014, seven years after they met for the first time, the couple got married to each other and they are living a happy married life in Tampa, Florida.
 Together, they have welcomed five children in total.
+Together, they are living a happy married life.

 Reigns had to quit wrestling in 2018 after he suffered leukemia.
 But he fought leukemia successfully and in February, 2019, he made his return to action.
 This was the beginning of the ultimate success of his career.
 Finally, WWE was able to build him like they always wanted him to.

 Reigns previously suffered leukemia during his football career and unfortunately, it returned in 2018 which could potentially destroy his professional wrestling career.
 But fortunately, he fought it successfully and he returned to action after a number of years.
+Somehow, this battle made him even a bigger star

 Upon his return, he started working as a babyface and he continued playing his regular ‘Big Dog’ character which was never very well received by the fans.
 But his battle with leukemia earned him love and respect from the fans.
 Finally, WWE was slowly succeeding in the way they always wanted to build him.